 Although Burma has a rich literary tradition, during military rule authors and publishing were stifled by censorship and the ILF, the first ever international literary festival to be held in Burma, has ignited international press and public interest and support.

-As the programme of international and local authors for the next ILF is being planned and confirmed, watch this flashback to the ILF 2013 for a taste of things to come in Mandalay.
+As the programme of international and local authors for the next ILF comes together, watch a compilation of clips and images from our 2014 Festival in Mandalay.